angeris/cfmm-routing-code/numerics.md

 Assuming that slippage (change in settlement price induced by settlements along the routes)

-is neglectable if reserver much more bigger,
+is negatable if reserver much more bigger,

 we just cap reserves in all big venues up to limit.